 Born Rachel Meghan Markle in Los Angeles – coincidentally, the name she shared with her character, Rachel Zane, on the breakout television series Suits.
 Acting isn’t Markle’s only love, though.
 After graduating from Northwestern University with a dual major in theatre and international relations, she spent some time working for the U.S. Embassy in Buenos Aires and is now active in international affairs as the UN Women’s advocate for political participation and leadership.

-That passion for sharing information and female empowerment is something Markle carried over to her lifestyle website, The Tig, which profiled inspirational people and covers topics like self-image, food, travel and decor.
-Oh, and Markle doesn’t just oversee the site; she writes all of its content.
-It was in April 2017 when she shut the site down, amid rumours of her relationship with Prince Harry.
+That passion for sharing information and female empowerment is something Markle carried over to her lifestyle website, The Tig, which profiled inspirational people and covered topics like self-image, food, travel and decor before the site was shut down in April 2017.

 For our May 2016 cover story, Markle and I caught up a few times to chat about all things life, work and wellness.
 Here are the highlights.